framps/raspiBackupDoc/en/src/function-overview.md

 More detailed information can be found here in the further documentation and on the [*GitHub* page](https://github.com/framps/raspiBackup).

-**With *raspiBackup* you can quickly and securely obtain a complete system backup of your Raspberries and a configurable backup history on a regular basis. and can thus completely restore your Raspberry so that it boots again with an old backup status**.
+**With *raspiBackup* you can quickly and securely obtain a complete system backup of your Raspberries and a configurable backup history on a regular basis and can thus completely restore your Raspberry so that it boots again with an old backup status**.

   - Open source

     *raspiBackup* is available under the GNU license as open source and free of charge.
-    However, a [donation](introduction.md#donation) is still welcome 😉
+    However, a [tip](introduction.md#donation) is still welcome 😉

   - Simple [installation](installation-in-5-minutes.md) with menu-driven installer (comparable to `raspi-config`)

-    The most important options of *raspiBackup* can be configured in German, English, Finnish, Chinese and French, so that the first [backup in 5 minutes](installation-in-5-minutes.md) can be created.
+    The most important options of *raspiBackup* can be configured in German, English, Finnish, Chinese and French,
+    so that the first [backup in 5 minutes](installation-in-5-minutes.md) can be created.

   - All other options, some of which are very powerful, are [documented in detail](invocation-options.md) and can be defined in a configuration file.